Hi there everybody — for those who call KGF home,

-This means that by the upcoming AGM (Mar 10), we’ll be in a spot that will allow us to take a look at our Mission, Vision Values, an updated position description, with a search process ready to roll.
+This means that by the upcoming AGM (Mar 10), we’ll be in a spot that will allow us to share progress we’ve made towards renewing our Mission, Vision Values, progress towards an updated position description, and towards having a search process ready to roll.

 In the meantime: We have our new worship pastor, Joel Lise, starting work on February 15!
 Please give him a hearty welcome.

 Our staff continue to do an amazing job leading the church through this season of waiting and transition.
 We’re so thankful for the leadership of Levi Simpson during this time, who has carried a heavy share of this load.
 We’re also grateful to have Marcus Schmaling back at full-time capacity this month, who will now be able to share some of the preaching as Levi takes a much-needed rest.
 We invite your prayers, support and encouragement for the staff.